In this tutorial, we will host a Git service on our cloud server.

 The path to the web configuration file points to your own settings: /var/lib/gitea/custom/conf/app.ini.

-Still missing is the web configuration file /var/lib/gitea/custom/conf/app.ini.
+The remaining file is the web configuration file /var/lib/gitea/custom/conf/app.ini.
 Gitea has also published a standard app.example.ini file for this purpose.
 This file contains all possible options, but we do not need to use all of them.
-Also in the following example file some are superfluous, they should only be entered for a faster postprocessing.
+The following example also contains optional entries to make later editing easier.

-Gitea is now ready to run the first startup, which triggers an installation process by INSTALL_LOCK = false.
-The options made now at the Web Installer will automatically overwrite the last created configuration file /var/lib/gitea/custom/conf/app.ini.
-So we call the Gitea web address https://git.linuxserversetup.com/gitea and create an administrator over it, among other things.
+Gitea is now ready for its first launch.
+With INSTALL_LOCK = false, this starts the installation process.
+The settings entered in the web installer will automatically overwrite the last created configuration file /var/lib/gitea/custom/conf/app.ini.
+So we call the Gitea web address https://git.linuxserversetup.com/gitea and use it to create an administrator account.
 The "Email notifications" option can also be enabled at this point (ENABLE_NOTIFY_MAIL).
 This will notify repository observers about events via email.

 One more note: The next section describes how to disable the public registry.
 This can also be set already now in the installation process via the web interface.